-- (a) The policy shall provide for the delivery, at least annually and without charge, of an illustrative report, which will be sent to the owner upon request. - (b) The company may charge the owner a reasonable fee after the first report per year is provided at no cost.
+(a) The policy shall provide for the delivery, at least annually and without charge, of an illustrative report, which will be sent to the owner upon request.

+(b) The company may charge the owner a reasonable fee after the first report per year is provided at no cost.
 The maximum fee shall be identified in the policy.

-RIGHT TO EXAMINE POLICY
+Z. RIGHT TO EXAMINE POLICY

-- (1) The Right to Examine Policy provision appearing on the cover page or that is visible without opening the policy shall include the following: - (a) (i) If the policy is not a replacement policy, a period of ten days beginning on the date the policy is received by the owner, and at the discretion of the company a longer period may be filed; or - (ii) If the policy is a replacement policy, a minimum of thirty days beginning on the date the policy is received by the owner, or any longer period as may be required by applicable law in the state where the policy is delivered or issued for delivery; - (b) A requirement for the return of the policy to the company or an agent of the company.
+- (1) The Right to Examine Policy provision appearing on the cover page or that is visible without opening the policy shall include the following: - (i) If the policy is not a replacement policy, a period of ten days beginning on the date the policy is received by the owner, and at the discretion of the company a longer period may be filed; or - (ii) If the policy is a replacement policy, a minimum of thirty days beginning on the date the policy is received by the owner, or any longer period as may be required by applicable law in the state where the policy is delivered or issued for delivery; - (b) A requirement for the return of the policy to the company or an agent of the company.
 Policy is considered void from the beginning and the parties shall be in the same position as if no policy had been issued; - (c) A refund of all premiums paid, including any fees or charges, if the policy is returned.

+AA.
 SETTLEMENT OPTIONS

-- (1) The policy shall contain a description of each type and form of settlement option provided in the policy.
+- (1) The policy shall contain a description of each type(s) and form(s) of settlement option provided in the policy.
 The guaranteed interest rate and mortality table, if applicable, being utilized for a designated settlement option shall be identified in the policy.
-In lieu of the interest rate and mortality table disclosure, complete tables of guaranteed settlement option amounts may be included in the policy. - (2) The policy shall contain a provision stating that the annuity benefits at the time of their commencement will not be less than those that would be provided by the application of the cash surrender value to purchase a single consideration immediate annuity contract at purchase rates offered by the company at the time to the same class of annuitants whether the annuity benefits are payable in fixed or variable amounts or both.
+In lieu of the interest rate and mortality table disclosure, complete tables of guaranteed settlement option amounts may be included in the policy. - (2) The policy shall contain a provision stating that any-the annuity benefits at the time of their commencement will not be less than those that would be provided by the application of the cash surrender value to proceeds to purchase a single consideration immediate annuity contract at purchase rates offered by the company at the time to the same class of annuitants whether the annuity benefits are payable in fixed or variable amounts or both, if the company offers a single consideration annuity contract at the time to the same class of annuitants.